vivek-1305/Euphoria/README.md

 # Euphoria
-Detects if you are down, and tries to cheer you up !
+Detects if you are down, and tries to cheer you up !!
+(College project made by @vivekDhumal @sanchayRohad @PiyushShinde )